Riyomi/form_database/README.md

-# db_practice
+# Login & Signup

-A simple Flutter app that demonstrates how to get user input from a form and then save it in a database.
+A simple Flutter app where users can signup, login and then change their username.